mileweb/docs-content-cdn/docs/portal/edge-configurations/managing-properties.md

 # About Properties

-A "property" is the configuration of one or more hostnames (domains) that need to be deployed to the CDN360 proxy servers.
-It determines how you want the servers to obtain, manage, and distribute your content to the end users.
+A "property" is the configuration of one or more hostnames (domains) that need to be deployed to the CDN360 edge servers.
+It determines how you want the servers to obtain, cache, modify, and distribute your content to the end users.
 The key elements of a property include:
 - Hostname(s) to be accelerated.
 - One or more origin servers.
-- Proxy server behaviors, such as cache time and header modification.
+- Caching rules for different types of contents.
+- Modifications to the URL or HTTP header fields.
 - Whether HTTPS is required, TLS certificates, and TLS protocol version.

 ## Managing Properties